EnumerativeGeometry/enumerativegeometry.github.io/README.md

 expr_total = expr_circles * expr_points * expr_lines
 ```

-The theory is developed in detail on Paper #2.
+The theory is developed in detail on Paper #2 but this example  provides a way to understand the "size" of virtual sets, linking it to numbers and providing the basis for combinatorics.
+Sound familiar?

 ## Mathematical foundations of virtual sets (paper #1)